szlapinski/NavMeshPathLimiting/README.md

 ```

 ### Path static class
-If it is more convenient for you you can use `Path` class static methods directly
+If it is more convenient for you you can use [`Path.cs`](Assets/Scripts/Path.cs) class static methods directly
 ```csharp
 using UnityEngine;
 using UnityEngine.AI;